Claiming a tax deduction for your personal super contributions*

 You may be able to claim a tax deduction for personal super contributions that you make from your after-tax income, for example from your bank account directly to your super fund.

-The personal super contributions that you claim as a deduction will count towards your concessional contributions cap.
-When deciding whether to claim a deduction for super contributions, you should consider the super impacts that may arise from this, including whether:
+• When deciding whether to claim a deduction for super contributions, you should consider the super impacts that may arise from this, including whether:

 • you will exceed your contribution cap